smsohan/smsohan.github.com/source/_posts/2021-02-19-frontend-engineering.markdown

 driving, or ask it show realtime transit and traffic infomation.
 If you take a detour, it'll show you new directions on the fly.
 You can see the map view, or the 3D view, or a camera view of a location.
-At night, you can see the night-mode.
+At night, you can see the dark-mode.
 It'll show you how many lanes you have on a road, and how fast you can legally go, in realtime.
 It'll let you share your location in realtime with your buddy.
 You can search using your voice and it'll also give you turn by turn voice guidance.
 Let's not mention avoiding